Regularity of solutions to the Dirichlet problem for fast diffusion equations: Introduction

 for $ 0<t_1<t_2<T^*$ without the regularity assumption \eqref{eq:bh}, which was then used to strengthen the convergence to be uniform in time, instead of just along a sequence of time.
 By Theorem \ref{thm:main}, this energy inequality now becomes an equality, since the derivation

 by Berryman-Holland \cite{BH} is justified.

-(iv) In the subcritical regime, Bonforte-Grillo-V\'azquez \cite{BGV} proved the uniform convergence of the relative error, and Bonforte-Figalli \cite{BFig} proved the sharp exponential decay of the relative error on generic domains; see Akagi \cite{Akagi} for another proof.
-In our recent papers \cite{JX19, JX20}, we proved the sharp exponential decay of the relative error in the $C^2$ topology on generic domains, and polynomial decay of the relative error in the $C^2$ topology on all smooth domains.
+(iii) In the subcritical regime, Bonforte-Grillo-V\'azquez \cite{BGV} proved the uniform convergence of the relative error, and Bonforte-Figalli \cite{BFig} proved the sharp exponential decay of the relative error on generic domains; see Akagi \cite{Akagi} for another proof.
+In our earlier papers \cite{JX19, JX20}, we proved the sharp exponential decay of the relative error in the $C^2$ topology on generic domains, and polynomial decay of the relative error in the $C^2$ topology on all smooth domains.
+Recently, Choi-McCann-Seis \cite{CMS} proved that the relative error either decays exponentially with the sharp rate or else decays algebraically at a rate $1/t$ or slower.
+They also obtained higher order asymptotics of the relative error.

-(v) As an application of Theorem \ref{thm:main}, we can improve the convergence result of Feireisl-Simondon \cite{FS} to the convergence of the relative error in the $C^2$ topology with exponential decay rates on generic domains and polynomial decay rates on all smooth domains, similar to our earlier papers \cite{JX19, JX20} in the subcritical and critical regimes of \eqref{eq:main}.